 Where can I go skiing without quarantine?

-UK citizens are currently obliged to quarantine at home for 14 days after returning from popular European skiing destinations, including France and Italy.
-Switzerland has further restrictions, including people who have visited the UK having to quarantine for 10 days upon entry.
+Prior to the national lockdown, UK citizens had been obliged to quarantine at home for 14 days after returning from popular European skiing destinations, including France and Italy.

-If you're unable to self-isolate for two weeks upon your return, Scotland could be the perfect solution.
+When things open up again and you're looking into a trip, Scotland could be the perfect solution you're unable to self-isolate for two weeks upon your return.
 There are five ski resorts, the most popular being Cairngorm Mountain and Glenshee.
 While the resorts might be smaller than what you're probably used to, travelling by car between the resorts is recommended and allows you to cover up to 130km of pistes, all with breathtaking views.

-What are the best skiing deals available this winter?
+What are the best skiing deals available for next winter?

-We've tracked down some of the best ski hotel deals still available this winter and in 2021.
+We've tracked down some of the best ski hotel deals still available for later on in 2021.

 The all-inclusive Val Thorens Sensations is located in one of the highest altitude resorts and offers amazing skiing.
 Perfect for couples and small groups, the hotel boasts a fun, relaxed vibe.